Developers-Adgitm/Projects/CONTRIBUTING.md

 If you have any doubts please let us know in comments.

-<h1 align="center">Communication and Support 💬</h1>
-<p align="center">Join the project's communication channels to interact with other contributors and seek assistance.</br>If you have any questions or need help, don't hesitate to ask in the project's communication channels or comment on the relevant issue.</p>

 <h1 align="center">Code of Conduct 😇</h1>
 <p align="center">Please follow our project's code of conduct while contributing.</br>Treat all contributors and users with respect and create a positive and inclusive environment for everyone.</p>

 <h1 align="center">License 📄</h1>
 <p align="center">The project is licensed under [MIT].
 Make sure to review and comply with the license terms.</br>We hope this guide helps you get started with contributing to our open-source project.
 Thank you for your contribution!</p>

-<h1 align="center">Note from Author ❗</h1>
-<p align="center">While on one hand our repository is a good place for beginners to contribute something useful to open source, on the other hand it is also a good place for experienced people to contribute something useful to open source.</br>We welcome contributions from everyone.
-However some people tend to spam the repository with irrelevant pull requests and get one PR for SSOC 2.0 and other such open source events.
-We do not want that to happen.</br>So we have a few guidelines that we would like you to follow.
-In case we find your PR not relevant or spam, we will mark it as invalid and it will not be counted towards SSOC 2.0.</p>